ArtFlag/sphinxtechnicalwriting/source/index.rst

 **Why would you do that, some software is designed to write docs like MadCap Flare, oXygen, etc?**

-This kind of software works, but you depend on a heavy architecture that is generally slower, and harder to customize.
+This kind of software works but you depend on a heavy architecture that is generally slower, and harder to customize, if possible at all.
-They can even use a proprietary format, so migrating to another system becomes really hard
+They can even use a proprietary format, so migrating to another system becomes really hard.

 Another issue is **licenses**.
-From the start, these applications mean that only the chosen few can edit the docs.
+By design, these applications mean that only the chosen few colleagues can edit the docs, typically technical writers.
 If you work in software, the people with the knowledge are the developers since they write the code.
-Why would you want to lock them out of the docs *by tooling*?
-If it is what you want, it should strictly be a workflow decision.
+Why would you want to lock them out of the docs *by your choice of tooling*?
+If it is what you want, it should strictly be a workflow decision that has nothing to do with anything else.

 **Why Sphinx over other static website generators?**